rxhulshxrmx/stone_scissor/README.md

    - Import your repository
    - Vercel will automatically detect the Next.js configuration

+3. Add Upstash Redis environment variables in Vercel Project Settings → Environment Variables:

+   - UPSTASH_REDIS_REST_URL
+   - UPSTASH_REDIS_REST_TOKEN

+   You can create a free Redis database at Upstash and copy these values.

-3. The app will be deployed with real-time Socket.IO functionality working out of the box.
+4. The app will be deployed with durable multiplayer state via Redis.

 ### Environment Variables